ap82-projects/security-cam/README.md

 Firebase was used for user login and authentication as well as for storing incident images with timestamps and user data via Firestore

 ### SendGrid
-SendGrid is used to notify the user via email that the security camera app detected motion and has recorded an image of the incident.
+SendGrid is used to notify the user via email that the security camera app detected motion and has recorded an image of the incident

 ### React
-React is used for creating the frontend for this app.
+React is used for creating the frontend for this app

 ### Docker
 Docker is used as a container for the backend and frontend allowing for a consistent environment for both development and deployment